grantsrb/cogmtc/README.md

         if true, will create the model to have separate language and action pathways (separate defined by no shared computation and thus no shared gradients).
 The language prediction, however, will still be used by the action network.
+This setting will ensure the appropriate values are set to complete the experiment.
+        For example, it turns `splt_feats` to True.
     "splt_feats": bool
         effectively creates a separate convolutional network
         for the language pathway in the NSepLSTM variants.